NUbots/NUbots/module/localisation/FieldLocalisationSRIF/README.md

 ## Limitations

-- **The 180° field symmetry is only broken at initialisation.** On-field landmarks fit a pose and its mirror equally well, so nothing downstream recovers a wrong-side lock. `use_hypothesis_bank` carries a mirror hypothesis, but each component is scored on its own association and the pair sits at a genuine 50/50, so the bank alone cannot resolve it — hence off by default.
-Breaking the tie needs asymmetric off-field evidence fed in through `SystemLocalisation::addSideLogEvidence`.
+- **The 180° field symmetry is resolved by out-of-field evidence alone.** On-field landmarks fit a pose and its mirror equally well, so they can never recover a wrong-side lock, and `use_hypothesis_bank` cannot either — each component is scored on its own association, so the pair sits at a genuine 50/50.
-  `srif::SideDisambiguator` (`src/srif`) implements exactly that — out-of-field FAST/ORB corner landmarks
-  classified geometrically against the carpet and horizon, triangulated online (mostly as bearing-only landmarks, since distant background rarely accrues usable parallax), then scored against the pose and its mirror — but **this module does not source it yet**.
-Future work; it costs roughly 4 ms/frame.
-- There is no recovery path for a mid-game kidnap: re-initialisation would re-apply the own-half prior, which is false once play is under way.
+  `srif::SideDisambiguator` (`src/srif`) is what breaks it: out-of-field FAST/ORB corner landmarks classified geometrically against the carpet and horizon, triangulated online (mostly as bearing-only landmarks, since distant background rarely accrues usable parallax), then scored against the pose and its mirror.
+Enabled by `use_side_disambiguator`; costs roughly 4 ms/frame, on its own reaction so it delays no landmark update.
+With the hypothesis bank on, each frame's evidence goes into the mixture weights through `SystemLocalisation::addSideLogEvidence` and the correction happens smoothly as the representative changes; with it off, a sustained and decisive mirror preference flips the belief outright.
+Turning `use_side_disambiguator` off leaves the symmetry broken only at initialisation, by the `own_half_x_sign` prior — which is false once play is under way.
+- The map is only trustworthy if it was built while the filter was on the correct side, so map building freezes whenever the accumulated evidence starts favouring the mirror.
+A robot that starts the half already on the wrong side has no anchor to recover from.
 - Only the torso pose is localised.
 Foot poses in the field frame would come from composing the kinematic foot frames (`Sensors.Htx[L_FOOT_BASE]`/`[R_FOOT_BASE]`) with the field pose; not emitted.
 - `MeasurementFieldLines` exists in `src/measurement` but is not wired in — this module localises from